ceichhorn/chef-db2-support/README.md

     Centos 7.1

 Usage
-ruby-deployment::default
+ruby-deployment-support::default

-The default recipe will install templates for the different required applications.  ie Mysql DB2, secrets.yml.
+The default recipe will install the needed config files, and run the migrate command.

-Include ruby-support withing ruby-deployment after you unpack the application and before you run the migrate command.
+Include ruby-deployment-support within the role cookbook after ruby-deployment.